top of page

 • Nutrition - Pasture, hay, grain, vitamins, minerals, supplements, clean water.

-• Health Care - Vaccinations, worming, veterinary care.
+• Health Care - Vaccinations, deworming, veterinary care.

 • Maintenance - Shearing, FAMACHA, trimming hooves.